josephdwebb/josephdwebb.github.io/general/_posts/2023-10-10-welcome-to-the-wildlife-pathogens-lab.md

 ## The Lab's Mission Statement
-The Wildlife Pathogens Lab, led by Ellen Martinsen, is dedicated to the exploration and understanding of wildlife pathogens and their impact on ecosystems.
+The Wildlife Pathogens Lab, led by Dr. Ellen Martinsen, is dedicated to the exploration and understanding of wildlife pathogens and their impact on ecosystems.
 Through a multidisciplinary approach that combines fieldwork and laboratory research, its members engage in pathogen discovery, shedding light on novel species and genera in wild vertebrate and invertebrate vector hosts worldwide.

 Their mission involves unravelling the intricacies of pathogen diversity, tracking their evolutionary history, and investigating host switches into new vertebrate and invertebrate vector hosts.
 Additionally, they are committed to studying specific cases, such as Common Loon Malaria, contaminant-pathogen interactions, cervid pathogens, and the impact of invasive tick species on infectious diseases.